Pacific Place Jakarta: Shops and building inside

-The basement level includes Kem Chicks supermarket, restaurants, ATMs, and a bridge to the Ritz Carlton Hotel towers, and the Jakarta Stock Exchange.
+The basement level includes Bloomberg News, Bloomberg Television, Kem Chicks supermarket, restaurants, ATMs, and a bridge to the Ritz Carlton Hotel towers, and the Jakarta Stock Exchange.
 The Ritz Carlton Pacific Place is the only hotel in the building and has 62 rooms.
 The One Pacific Place building is the only office block of the building, located north of the building.
 Galeries Lafayette, the luxurious French department store, had opened a branch in the mall as of 2013, the second of its kind after Dubai in Asia.
 In 2015, Prada and Miu Miu have both opened their respective stores in this mall.
+In 2022, a Japanese store, Muji opened in this mall on the fourth floor.